 Other Stuff

 Helen has a degree in Physics from Imperial College London and a Masters with Distinction in Playwriting and Screenwriting from City University, where she won the year prize for her final screenplay.
 Helen’s first short play ‘Evolution Disco’ was performed at the Natural History Museum and the Spoken Nerd’s first illustrated book ‘The Element In The Room‘ was co-written with Steve Mould and published by Cassell.
-She now writes musical theatre shows about – among other things – teenage jiu jitsu suffragettes, early women astronauts and everything Darwin got wrong about the female of the species.
+She now writes musical theatre shows about – among other things – teenage jiu jitsu suffragettes, early women astronauts, Girton College Fire Brigade and everything Darwin got wrong about the female of the species.
+The podcast she has infrequently recorded with Matt Parker and Steve Mould since 2019 – “A Podcast Of Unnecessary Detail” – has recently soared past 1 million listens.

 Also a classically trained musician, she holds grade 8 in both piano and oboe.
 After graduating, Helen joined the start-up team that founded UK charity Teach First, recruiting some of the very first science and maths teachers to join their graduate programme.
 She has also worked professionally as a tour guide at London’s Royal Albert Hall.

-And, yes, Helen is the youngest sister of Dr Kat Arney.
+Helen lives in London with her husband, two kids and, yes, she is the youngest sister of Dr Kat Arney.